-Almost all the old punks have now been, to use a hated modern word, monetised.
-Until this week, that has mainly involved record companies continually repackaging their back catalogue to squeeze another few pounds out of the tunes, or retailers flogging Ramones t-shirts through high street chains such as TopShop.
+Almost all the old punks have now been, to use a hated modern word, monetized.
+Until this week that has mainly involved record companies continually repackaging their back catalogue to squeeze another few pounds out of the tunes, or retailers flogging Ramones t-shirts through high street chains such as TopShop.

 While the cards are, on the one hand, just a bit of fun, putting purchases on credit can be a serious business, especially if you end up in unaffordable debt.
 And that can easily happen if you choose the wrong plastic.

 Virgin’s leading 36-month interest-free balance transfer card, for instance, has a 2.5 per cent fee and ends up charging an expensive rate of 18.9 per cent.
 They’re not selling an "alternative", they’re flogging mainstream finance.